microchip-pic-avr-examples/avr128db48-analog-demo-mplab-mcc/README.md

 # Signal Scaling with the OPAMP on the AVR® DB Family of MCUs

-This demo application shows how to use one of the Operational Amplifiers (OPAMP) in the AVR® DB family of MCUs to create a Programmable Gain Amplifier for the on-board Analog-to-Digital Converter (ADC).
+This demo application shows how to use one of the Operational Amplifiers (OPAMP) in the AVR® DB family of microcontrollers (MCUs) to create a Programmable Gain Amplifier (PGA) for the on-board Analog-to-Digital Converter (ADC).
 The ADC is triggered automatically by the Real-Time Counter (RTC) via the Event System (EVSYS) to reduce device power consumption.

 ## Related Documentation